 Our diversity policy provides that, while diversity and the variety of experiences and viewpoints represented on our Board should always be considered, a director nominee should not be chosen nor excluded because of race, color, gender, national origin or sexual orientation or identity.
 Our Nominating and Governance Committee assesses the effectiveness of the diversity policy by periodically reviewing the skills, expertise and background of each of the existing members of our Board to determine whether it may be appropriate to add individuals with different backgrounds or skill sets from those existing members of our Board.
-Our Board is committed to having a diverse Board as a total of 40% of our Board (four of ten) is composed of female and/or racially diverse directors, with 10% of our Board (one of ten) composed of a director who self-identifies as an underrepresented minority.
-Refer to page 7 for the Diversity Matrix.
+Our Board is committed to having a diverse Board with a total of 44% of our Board (four of nine) composed of female and/or racially diverse directors; and 11% of our Board (one of nine) composed of a director who self-identifies as an underrepresented minority (in each case, as of April 22, 2024).
+Refer to page 8 for the Diversity Matrix.